Crupette/decent-engine/README.md

-# Decent Engine
+# Decent Engine Old

-A basic framework for most of my (future) projects.
+A basic my older projects.
 Refined over a month of almost continuous development and documentation.
-Will be worked on as new features are added.

 ## Getting Started